You've found a hidden discount!

 Frequently Asked Questions About Integrated Care

-• Can a chiropractor and a PT work together?
+Q1.
+Can a chiropractor and a PT work together?

 Yes, absolutely.
 A successful collaboration between a chiropractor and a PT allows them to focus on their respective strengths—functional exercise and spinal alignment—leading to more comprehensive sports injury recovery.

-• What are the benefits of integrated sports medicine?
+Q2.
+What are the benefits of integrated sports medicine?

 The primary benefits include faster recovery times, more holistic patient care, and a reduced risk of re-injury.
 By combining disciplines, clinics can address an injury from multiple angles, leading to better outcomes and a quicker, safer return-to-play.

-• How do you manage a multidisciplinary therapy clinic?
+Q3.
+How do you manage a multidisciplinary therapy clinic?

 Successful management hinges on shared goals, open communication, and a unified technology platform.
 A robust EMR is critical for sharing SOAP Notes and tracking progress in a collaborative setting involving both chiropractors and PTs.

-• Should you go to the chiropractor before or after PT?
+Q4.
+Should you go to the chiropractor before or after PT?

 The ideal sequence depends on your specific treatment plan for that day.
-In a truly integrated clinic, your providers communicate and decide the best order to maximize your session’s effectiveness—for instance, an adjustment before therapy to improve mobility for exercises.
+In a truly integrated clinic, your providers communicate and decide the best order to maximize your session’s effectiveness for instance, an adjustment before therapy to improve mobility for exercises.
 A unified EMR is key to coordinating this schedule.

-• Can a chiropractor refer you to PT?
+Q5.
+Can a chiropractor refer you to PT?

 Yes.
 In many states with direct access, a chiropractor can evaluate a patient and refer them directly to a physical therapist if they identify a need for rehabilitative exercise or functional training.
 This seamless handoff is a core benefit of an interdisciplinary care model.

-Why Specialized Rehab EMR Software is a Crucial Investment
+Why Rehab Clinics Need Specialized EMR Software

 The Shortcomings of Generic EMR Systems